maub-dev/ABInBev-Employees/README.md

 # ABInBev-Employees
-This is a project to manage employees for AB InBev company.
+This is the API to manage employees for AB InBev company.

 # Requirements
 To run this application is required that you have Docker installed and running on your machine.